Introduction to quantum groups: 16c. Weyl matrices

 \begin{theorem} We have a stationary matrix model

 given on the standard coordinates by the formula

 where $x\in SU_2$, and $c_1,c_2,c_3,c_4$ are the Pauli matrices. \end{theorem}

-\begin{proof} As already explained in the comments following Definition 16.12, the Pauli matrices appear as particular cases of the Weyl matrices.
-By working out the details, we conclude that Theorem 16.17 produces in this case the model in the statement. \end{proof}
+\begin{proof} As already explained in the comments following Definition 16.13, the Pauli matrices appear as particular cases of the Weyl matrices.
+To be more precise, consider the group $H=\mathbb Z_2=\{0,1\}$, with standard Fourier coupling, as follows: